Setting up a food business can be a daunting task, with a wide range of legislation that must be complied with if you are not to fall foul of the law.

 Certain businesses must be approved by the Council to produce and sell foods of animal origin to other businesses.

 These products include meat products, minced meat and meat preparations, dairy products, fishery products and egg products.
 If you need to be approved you do not have to register, but please complete our application for approval of a food business

 A series of meat-related guidance notes are available from the Food Standards Agency

 All food handlers must be trained commensurate to their work activities.
 The usual way for food handlers to be trained is to gain a Level 2 Award in Food Hygiene.
 Food business operators are also required to receive adequate training in the application of Hazard Analysis Critical Control Point (HACCP).

-Daventry District Council offers a number of Food Hygeine Training courses.
+The Council offers a number of Food Hygiene Training courses

-Remember that you are not obliged to train with Daventry District Council as many other bodies offer appropriate training.
+Remember that you are not obliged to train with the Council, as many other bodies offer appropriate training.